solarwinds/containers/cnpt/README.md

 kubectl apply -f ui-service.yaml kubectl apply -f agent-daemonset.yaml
 ```
+If running Kubernetes 1.8 or greater, use the `agent-daemonset-1.8.yaml`, which uses the apps API, not extensions API.

 ### Required Ports
 Be sure to allow TCP traffic on port 9090 between your hosts.